 Year 2018 Update: After SiteGround, I moved to DreamHost which is less expensive, provides ‘unlimited’ storage and bandwidth, and has a better value for money.

-Year 2020 Update: I now host my WordPress blogs on a VPS by Linode.
+Year 2020 Update: I now host my WordPress blogs on a VPS by Upcloud.
 It costs me nearly the same but speed improvements are even better.
-Using a VPS requires some familiarity with command-line but results are rewarding.
+Using a VPS requires some familiarity with command line but it’s easy to get to used to and results are rewarding.
 It’s better to stick to a shared host like DreamHost if you don’t want to mess about with commands.
 Learn how I moved my WordPress blogs from shared hosting to VPS.

 A well-coded theme is very important in achieving better speed on your WordPress blog.
 This is why I changed my theme to Voice Magazine theme by Meks.